Retirement Savings: How Much Do You Need

 Increase Your Retirement Expenses for Special Purchases

 Do you want to travel?
 How often do you think you’ll need to buy replacement cars and how much do you think you’d spend if you bought one today?
-What other expenses might you have that aren’t in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.?
+What other expenses might you have that aren’t in your budget?
 For each of these expenses, divide the amount by the time between them to estimate an average annual cost, as I illustrated earlier in this post.

 Adjust Your Budget for Inflation